colbyn/colbyn/PERSONAL-BIO.md

   But oh no!

   Turns out that the IT job market has completely crashed.
 Apparently it was not the panacea we all thought.

-- "Learn to code" became a meme again but with a whole new meaning.
-Which in a way I expected such to eventually happen (partly why I was interested in going to university and changing careers) but the timing was terrible for me at this point in my life.
-- At this point I was now completely disillusioned with regard to white collar professions in general and higher education in particular, and as I said all I really wanted was to find some avenue with a sense of stability and security but fate had other ideas.
+At this point I was now completely disillusioned with regard to white collar professions in general and higher education in particular.

 **Sometime in the aftermath of me falling from grace:**
 - Clearly I was no longer the person I thought I was.